 It’s not to say that any of the accountants are poor at what they do.
 It’s just that they’re not going to get anyone calling them, even if they come recommended.
 In short, they’ve lost a fight they didn’t even know they were fighting.

-What this tells me as a branding consultant is that accountants who don’t look after their online brand will struggle to win new business.
+What this tells me as an accountant branding consultant is that accountants who don’t look after their online brand will struggle to win new business.

 It never hurts to say it:

-Your brand helps to differentiate you as a business, no matter what business you are in.
+Your accountant branding helps to differentiate you as a business, no matter what business you are in.

 And you reinforce that brand with the actions you take.
 So in the case of accountants wanting to appeal to medium-sized and larger organisations, such as Chris’s, it means reinforcing the brand with the correct marketing actions.